There are six campsites in Mount William National Park that provide a perfect base for you to explore the area.

 Deep Creek Campground is in the south of the park, and well located if you’re planning to visit Eddystone Point Lighthouse.

-Pit toilets are located at each campsite, but there is no drinking water or power supply.
+Each campsite has pit toilets, but there is no drinking water or power supply.
 Bore water is available for washing at Stumpys Bay Campground 1 and 3, and at Deep Creek.

 Stumpys 2 is a Fuel Stove Only Area and fires are not permitted.
-There is a Day Use Area adjacent to Stumpys 4 campground which has a shelter, picnic tables and gas barbecues that can be used on Total Fire Ban days.
+There is a day use area adjacent to Stumpys 4 campground which has a shelter, picnic tables and gas barbecues that can be used on Total Fire Ban days.